chahatdeep/ubuntu-for-robotics/README.md

 # ubuntu-for-robotics

+## News:
+- October 25: Added Support for Tensorflow v1.11, CUDA v9.0 and cudnn v7.3

+## About:

 This repository is for setting-up cuda-9/8, nvidia-396/387/384 driver, OpenCV-3.3, ROS Kinetic, Tensorflow-1.11/1.7/1.4/1.2.1, Pytorch-0.4; maintained for settting-up the step-zero Deep Learning framework (Tensorflow), especially for Robotics application.

 *Install fresh ubuntu 16.04 (x86-64) and follow:*